omerb784/MerkelMain/README.md

 0. Exit - exit from the app

 **Classes**
-1. CSVReader - read, tokenise, and transform into an object the csv data/user input.
+1. CSVReader - transform csv data/user input into an OrderBookEntry object.
 2. OrderBookEntry  - Represnt an object in our orderbook, each object is an offer (bid or ask).
 3. OrderBook - contain all orderBookEntry objects as an orderbook.
 4. Wallet - the user wallet.